academic degrees

 "As a student you are automatically registered on the HFC Alert emergency notification system.
 This system will call the student's home and/or cell phone in case of an emergency on campus."

-HFC Bookstore, college bookstore
+HFC Bookstore, College bookstore

-- Both HFC Bookstore and college bookstore are acceptable.
+- Both HFC Bookstore and College bookstore are acceptable.

 - When using HFC Bookstore, the “B” in “Bookstore” should be capitalized.